CommunityDragon/awesome-league/README.md

 * [Setup League Client](https://github.com/marketplace/actions/setup-league-client) - A GitHub Action for setting up LCU on a Windows runner.

-* [Download Data Dragon](https://github.com/marketplace/actions/download-data-dragon) - A GitHub Action for downloading the Data Dragon on a runner.
+* [Download League of Legends Data Dragon](https://github.com/marketplace/actions/download-league-of-legends-data-dragon) - A GitHub Action for downloading the Data Dragon on a runner.